Who Was Bruce Lee?

 By the end of 1972, Lee was a major movie star in Asia.
 He had co-founded with Raymond Chow his own company, Concord Productions, and had released his first directorial feature, Return of the Dragon.
 Though he had not yet gained stardom in America, he was poised on the brink with his first major Hollywood project, Enter the Dragon.

-On July 20, 1973, just one month before the premiere of Enter the Dragon, Bruce Lee died in Hong Kong, China, at the age of 32.
+On July 20, 1973, just one month before the premiere of Enter the Dragon, Lee died in Hong Kong, China, at the age of 32.
 The official cause of his sudden and utterly unexpected death was a brain edema, found in an autopsy to have been caused by a strange reaction to a prescription painkiller he was reportedly taking for a back injury.
 Controversy surrounded Lee's death from the beginning, as some claimed he had been murdered.
 There was also the belief that he might have been cursed, a conclusion driven by Lee's obsession with his own early death.

 More rumors of the so-called curse circulated in 1993, when Brandon Lee was killed under mysterious circumstances during the filming of The Crow.
 The 28-year-old actor was fatally shot with a gun that supposedly contained blanks but somehow had a live round lodged deep within its barrel.